microsoft/pai/contrib/samba-aad-server/README.md

 # Samba server with AAD integration

 A samba server integrated with AAD.
 Has a shared path and private paths for AD users, and create a shared account.
 Also, it offers api to query user groups by user name.
+This is an example of samba server with AAD integration, please change to your own configuration before use.

 ## Index
 - [Components](#Components)